digitalvirtuoso/AI-for-Blemish-Detection-and-Repair/README.md

 pip install streamlit
 ```

+## Model Training
+- Place unprocessed data into the raw folder and run raw_prep.py to preprocess the data
+- Once the data is preprocessed train the model by running base.py

+*Note: Remove all sample data when using a new dataset*

 ## Run Inference

-- Utilize the inf file in src to run inference on a single image:
+- Utilize inf.py in src to run inference on images:
-- Find the commented out section to input your model weights, and input them there
+- Find the commented out section to input model weights
-- Place images into designated folders and run inference on your image!
+- Place images into designated folders and run inference on the images!
 - Standard inference time is 2 seconds for GPU and 7 seconds on CPU